 EARLY BIRD registration at the prices below until 6pm on 27th March.

-Prices increase by £10 after that date.Registration (click on one of the buttons below):
+Prices increase by £10 after that date.Registration (click on one of the categories below and select any available options via pull down menu)

 These buttons will take you to a paypal check out.
 If you do not have a paypal account, simply click 'Check Out as a Guest'.